 The Trust Board will be aware of the need for compliance with the completion of the Section 175/157 Safeguarding audit return, via the Phew electronic system, to the Local Authority and that any areas of concern in safeguarding are identified and a safeguarding action plan is developed.
-They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2023.
+This is in line with the SSCP-Safeguarding Partnerships Arrangements They also ensure that the school contributes to inter-agency practice in line with Working Together to Safeguard Children 2023.